Prateek93a/add-label-js-action/README.md

-# Hello world It's JS
+# Hello world It's JS world

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.